 To be relevant:

-- it must be in writing, that is in the form of a letter or email
+- it must be in writing, either in the form of a letter or email

 - the person making it must provide details of their name and their full postal address